 - 13. Country eligibility of the FIP will be based on: - a) Official Development Assistance (ODA)-eligibility (according to the Organization for Economic Co-operation and Development/Development Assistance Committee (OECD/DAC) guidelines); - b) An active MDB country program.
-For this purpose, an "active" program means where an MDB has a lending program and/or on-going policy dialogue with the country.
+For this purpose, an "active" program means where an MDB has a lending program and/or on-going policy dialogue with the country magnitude of contributions).
+The selection of pilot programs should be based on the following criteria: